Modern Orthodox Judaism: Torah Umadda

 Torah Umadda (תורה ומדע – "Torah and secular knowledge") is a philosophy concerning the secular world and Judaism, and in particular secular knowledge and Jewish knowledge.
 It envisions a personal—as opposed to philosophic—"synthesis" between Torah scholarship and Western, secular scholarship, entailing, also, positive involvement with the broader community.
 Here, the "individual has absorbed the attitudes characteristic of science, democracy, and Jewish life, and responds appropriately in diverse relations and contexts".
 The resultant mode of Orthodox Judaism is referred to as "Centrist Orthodoxy".

 This philosophy, as formulated today, is to a large extent a product of the teachings and philosophy of Rabbi Joseph B. Soloveitchik (1903–1993), Rosh Yeshiva at Yeshiva University.
 In Rav Soloveitchik's thought, Judaism, which believes that the world is "very good", enjoins man to engage in tikkun olam.
 "Halakhic Man" must therefore attempt to bring the sanctity and purity of the transcendent realm into the material world.
 Centrist Orthodoxy is the dominant mode of Modern Orthodoxy in the United States, while Torah Umadda remains closely associated with Yeshiva University.

-Torah Umadda is related to Hirsch's Torah im Derech Eretz, but see below for a comparison between the two.